India Tax Reform Faces Roadblocks

 The GST, which will replace at least 17 levies, was unanimously approved in the first week of August and will now be put to a vote in the lower house.

-There appears to be little doubt the bill will be passed in full, with most states favoring the introduction of a national sales tax.
+There appears to be little doubt that the bill will be passed in full, with most states favoring the introduction of a national sales tax.

-“Seemingly everyone is in favor of this new tax regime so it should get passed,” Anarcho Capital analyst Jayant Bhandari told SNL Metals & Mining.
-“However, a few of the states are opposing it, but if the majority of states support it they have to accept it as well.
+“Seemingly, everyone is in favor of this new tax regime, so it should get passed,” Anarcho Capital analyst Jayant Bhandari told SNL Metals & Mining.
+“However, a few of the states are opposing it, but if the majority of states support it, they have to accept it as well.
 I think it will get passed.”

 “I have never met an Indian bureaucrat who does not ask for a bribe,” Bhandari said.
-“So even if you impose this new regime these guys will always create some kind of trouble to collect bribes.”
+“So even if you impose this new regime, these guys will always create some kind of trouble to collect bribes.”

-“If there is an 18% tax rate all I have to do is pay a one-off bribe to avoid paying it,” Bhandari said.
+“If there is an 18% tax rate, all I have to do is pay a one-off bribe to avoid paying it,” Bhandari said.
 “Corruption in India is increasing, not going down right now.

-“You have to pass through checkpoints if you go from one city to another and these are bribe collection controls and they will always keep those, irrespective of whatever tax regime it is.”
+“You have to pass through checkpoints if you go from one city to another, and these are bribe collection controls, and they will always keep those, irrespective of whatever tax regime it is.”

 “I would be truly surprised if that actually ends up happening and if it can happen in two, three [or] four years.”